-The municipality of Habo is located in the province Västergötland and has about 9500 inhabitants.
+The municipality of Habo is located in the province Västergötland and has 12 559 inhabitants (June 2020).
 It was earlier a part of the county of Skaraborg, but since January 1998 it belongs to the county of Jönköping.

 The municipality consists of several small-sized villages besides the regional centre Habo; Furusjö, Fagerhult, Baskarp, Gustav Adolf and Brandstorp.

 The district belonged to the countship of Visingsborg from 1567 to about 1690, and after that it became a part of Vartofta härad.

 The parishes of Habo, Gustav Adolf and Brandstorp belong to Skara diocese since several hundred years.
 Under the main part of the 18th- and 19th-century Habo was the motherparish.
 The parishes have three unique wooden churches.